ecristal/jamieson_daphne_V2_DUNE_fork/README.md

 The output of the front end logic is 40 14-bit data buses synchronized to the master 62.5 MHz clock domain.

-### Core Logic
+### Self Triggered Core Logic

 The core logic contains the sender firmware.
 The senders take the raw AFE data (after it has been aligned to the master clock) and form output records.
 Output records are sent downstream to DAQ over high speed serial links.
-Two senders have been developed.

-#### Streaming

-The streaming sender design takes 4 AFE data streams and packs 64 samples from each stream them into an output frame for transmission to FELIX DAQ.
-The output link runs at 4.809 Gbps.
-This design runs continuously and there are a few idle words inserted between output frames.
-This version of the firmware has four streaming senders instantiated.
-The DEFAULT inputs to each sender are specified in the memory map section below.
-The sender input channel selection can be changed at any time by writing to registers via the Gigabit Ethernet interface.

-#### Self-Triggered
+#### Automatic Baseline Calculation

 The self triggered sender is built upon a modular approach.
 The STC module monitors a single AFE data stream.
+Each STC module continuously monitors the data stream from an input channel.
+It automatically computes the average signal baseline level over 256 samples.
+The baseline level is reported in the output record header.

+#### Trigger Condition

-It waits until a trigger condition is satisfied, then it grabs the 1024 samples (including 64 pre-trigger samples), forms an output frame around this data, and stores this frame in a FIFO.
+In this example code the trigger condition is defined simply as three consecutive samples > 10% over baseline.
+Once a trigger condition is satisfied, the STC module waits for 64 clock cycles, then grabs the next 1024 samples (including 64 pre-trigger samples), forms an output frame around this data, and stores this frame in a FIFO.
 This FIFO is deep enough to store ~8.9 events.

+#### Re-trigger Capability

+Once the STC module is triggered it begins to capture the pre- and post- trigger samples.
+If during this time another trigger condition occurs, it is currently ignored, as it is assumed that this condition is going to be captured anyway.
+In a future version we may change this to support overlapping or re-trigger functionality.

+#### Backend Logic

-Then, on the backend, a state machine scans across N modules looking to see who has an output record ready to send in the FIFO.
+On the sender backend, a state machine scans across 10 modules looking to see who has an output record ready to send in the FIFO.
 In a round robin manner these STC modules are selected to dump data to the output link to FELIX.
 And the process repeats.
-The current design has 10 input modules feeding one output, but can easily be changed to have any number of input modules feeding one output.
-This version of the firmware currently does not include any self-triggered senders.
+The current design has 10 input modules feeding one output: channels 0-9 feed into output 0, channels 10-19 feed into output 1, and so on.

 ### Timing Endpoint